 Edward Burtinsky Photographs at Artsy

-The noted photographer Burtinsky explores the presence of the hand of human in the environment and its consequences.
+The noted photographer Burtynsky explores the presence of the human touch in the environment and its consequences.
 I saw his original print exhibit in London, gorgeous!
+See his work on Artsy.

 Canon 5DS and 5DS R